 2. Banging or Thumping

-Thumping or banging noises may suggest that a component is out of balance, loose, or broken.
+Thumping or banging noises may suggest a component is out of balance, loose, or broken.
 Keeping the heat pump running could lead to further damage.
 An HVAC technician needs to come and check where the noises are coming from.

 3. Whistling